SEO Optimization

 type: SoftwareSourceCode

-default_description: null # Falls back to package descriptionMost users wonβt need to change these defaults as theyβre optimized for typical Python documentation sites.
+default_description: null # Falls back to package descriptionMost users wonβt need to change these defaults.
+They are optimized for typical Python documentation sites, and every feature can be toggled independently.

 Sitemap Configuration

 The sitemap tells search engines about all your pages and how often they change.
-Great Docs generates different priorities and change frequencies based on page type.
+Great Docs generates different priorities and change frequencies based on page type, so your most important content gets crawled first.

 Page Types